gerlichlab/looptrace/docs/imaging-rounds-configuration-file.md

     * Whether a spot without a full complement of group members nearby should kept be discarded (`requirementType`)
     * Whether ungrouped spots should be kept or discarded (`discardRoisNotInGroupsOfInterest`)

-The `groups` key maps to a list-of-lists, each list representing a group of imaging timepoints.
+The `groups` key maps to a JSON object/mapping, each key being a group name and each value being a list of imaging timepoints.
-    * Each sublist must contain at least two values.
+    * Each list must contain at least two values.
     * Each value must correspond to a _regional_ timepoint declared in the [imaging rounds section](#imaging-rounds).
-    * No value may be repeated, neither within a sublist nor between sublists.
+    * No value may be repeated, neither within a list nor between lists.

 The `distanceThreshold` should be a positive value representing a threshold on Euclidean distance.
 As of v0.11.0, the units are nanometers, but future versions will aim to allow specification of units.